Communist Prague: 4 places to learn about it

 Which experience is best?

-Of the three, I’d say the nuclear bunker tour is the best choice.
+Of the four, I’d say the first nuclear bunker tour above is the best choice.
 It’ll give you the overview of the history, presented in an interesting, personal way – Catarina linked events to her own and her family’s experiences – and a sense of the fear surrounding the nuclear threat in the Cold War period.

 If you would prefer more detail, the Museum of Communism is the way to go.
 You can take your time and read the parts that are most interesting to you.

 I wouldn’t particularly recommend the KGB Museum.
-The nuclear bunker has plenty of artifacts from the period, as does the Museum of Communism.
-Not only that, both of them focus much better on Prague under communism and Czechoslovakia as a whole, while the KGB Museum is more about the Soviet Union.
-The only real reason to visit the KGB Museum would be to see this particular over-the-top collector in person.
-It’s good for a chuckle, but I wouldn’t trust much of what he says or expect to learn much.
+Both nuclear bunker tours have plenty of artifacts from the period, as does the Museum of Communism.
+Not only that, all of them focus much better on Prague under communism and Czechoslovakia as a whole, while the KGB Museum is more about the Soviet Union.
+The only real reason to visit the KGB Museum would be to see this particular over-the-top collector in person, if he’s still there.
+He’s good for a chuckle, but I wouldn’t trust much of what he says or expect to learn much.